oceanprotocol/ocean.py/READMEs/consume-flow.md

 Now, you're Bob the data consumer.
 In usual cases, Bob buys the dataset but here, let's have Alice send hhim some tokens directly.

-In the same Python console as before:
+In the same Python console as before, first define the FACTORY_DEPLOYER_PRIVATE_KEY, needed to mint fake OCEAN for testing with ganache

+`export FACTORY_DEPLOYER_PRIVATE_KEY=0xc594c6e5def4bab63ac29eed19a134c130388f74f019bc74b8f4389df2837a58`

+Then proceed using Python:

 ```python
 # Bob's wallet